riverxapp/html-bootstrap-starter/README.md

-# 🐼 Panda Template Manifest – Bootstrap Starter (Enterprise)
+# 🐼 Panda Template Manifest – Bootstrap Starter (Open Access)

 > Enterprise-grade AI operating manual for this Panda template.
-> This document is the highest authority governing AI-driven code suggestions, edits, and diffs.
+> This document defines how AI can freely interact with and modify this template.

 ---